isc-projects/kea/doc/sphinx/arm/install.rst

    The ``--runstatedir`` in the installation directories is particular.
    There are three cases:

-   - You use autoconf 2.70 or greater which supports this, but this autoconf version has not been released yet.
+   - The system uses autoconf 2.70 or greater which supports this, but this autoconf version has not been released yet.

-   - You use autoconf 2.69 patched to add support of this.
-In this case and the previous simply use when needed the``--runstatedir`` configure parameter.
+   - The system uses autoconf 2.69 patched to add this support.
+In this case and the previous, simply use the ``--runstatedir`` configure parameter when needed.

    - There is no support (the configure parameter is not recognized and configure directly raises an error).
-For autoconf 2.69 the ``runstatedir`` environment variable is supported so simply remove the ``--`` before ``runstatedir`` in the configure script call, e.g.: ``./configure runstatedir=/opt/run ...``
+For autoconf 2.69 the ``runstatedir`` environment variable is supported, so simply remove the ``--`` before ``runstatedir`` in the configure script call, e.g.: ``./configure runstatedir=/opt/run ...``

 ..